alibaba/yalantinglibs/README.md

 # License

-yaLanTingLibs is distributed under the Apache License (Version 2.0) This product contains various third-party components under other open source licenses.
+yaLanTingLibs is distributed under the Apache License (Version 2.0) This product contains various third-party components under other open-source licenses.
 See the NOTICE file for more information.